In the Translation results settings window, you can control how memoQ filters the suggestions in the Translation results pane.

 What can you do?

-- Maximum number of translation memory and corpus hits shown: In this box, set the maximum number of translation memory suggestions to be shown in the list.
+- Maximum number of translation memory and corpus hits shown: In this box, set how many translation memory or corpus suggestions you want to in the list.

 - Show corpus hits without a translation: Check this check box to show LiveDocs suggestions coming from monolingual documents.

 - Patch fuzzy TM matches check box: If this is checked, memoQ will try to patch matches automatically.
 To use not just terms, but translation memory fragments, check the Include TM fragments (LSC hits) check box.
 To save the improved match rate in the document instead of the original one, check the Store patched match rate instead of the original match rate check box.

 Longest source term hides shorter matches: If the source text contains two terms where one contains the other, memoQ can hide the shorter one.
 To do that, check this check box.
 For example, if the source text contains 'translation memory', but 'translation' is also a term in the term base, memoQ will show 'translation memory' only.

 - Order of appearance in text: Term base suggestions appear in the same order as they occur in the source segment.

 - Alphabetical: Term base suggestions appear in alphabetical order by the source term.

 You can modify the order using the check box under the radio buttons.

 Order term base hits primarily by rank and metadata.
 When checked: memoQ sorts term base suggestions according to the ranking of the term bases in the project, and also by the descriptive details of the term base entries (client, domain, subject).
 When cleared: Suggestions are sorted by the source position first, then by the ranking of the term bases - or alphabetically first, and then by the ranking of the term bases.
 To view and check the ranking of term bases: In Project home, choose Term bases, and check the numbers there.